Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-03/README.md

 - AI-Driven Recommendations Generating data-driven, actionable recommendations based on aggregated feedback from multiple sources.

-# Problem Statement

-How might we automate the interpretation and classification of all feedbacks and translate it into effective actionable insights that empower the CX team to enhance the customer experience?”

 # Acknowledgments
 - Adelaine Suhendro [@LinkedIn](https://linkedin.com/in/adelaine-suhendro) [@Github](https://github.com/ilenhanako)
 - Avitra Phon [@LinkedIn](https://www.linkedin.com/in/avitraphon/) [@Github](https://github.com/Avitra2002)